-In exceptional cases, events are announced during market hours for same or next day implementation.
-Announcements made by MSCI during market hours are usually linked to late company disclosure of corporate events or unexpected changes to previously announced corporate events.
-A descriptive text announcement is sent for all corporate events effective on the same day or on the next day.
+In some cases, events are announced with a descriptive text during market hours for same or next day implementation.
+Announcements made by MSCI during market hours are linked to late company disclosure of corporate events or unexpected changes to previously announced corporate events.